lucasrznd/meliponicultor-api/README.md

 <h2 id="description">📙 Description</h2>

-This component is responsible for helping meliponiculturists manage their bee traps.
+This component is responsible for helping meliponicultors manage their bee traps.
 Meliponiculture is the activity of breeding stingless bee species.

 <h2 id="dataModel">🗄️ Data Model</h2>